ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/RLCF.md

 Aka The Children of Black Water.
-An insurgent group involved in a
+An insurgent group involved in a terrorist attack.